geekinsanemx/wakeonlan-for-any-device/README.md

 ---

-## Usage
+## Power on the Raspberry Pi Pico W.

 1. Power on the Raspberry Pi Pico W.
 2. If the Wi-Fi credentials are correct and the network is available, the blue LED will blink twice, and the device will start listening for WoL packets.
 3. If the Wi-Fi credentials are incorrect or the network is unavailable, the red LED will blink twice.
-4. Every 10 seconds, the script will verify the Wi-Fi connection and attempt to reconnect if necessary.
+4. Every `WIFI_FREQ_CHECK` seconds (default: 10 seconds), the script will verify the Wi-Fi connection and attempt to reconnect if necessary.
 5. When a valid WoL magic packet is received:
   - If the external device is OFF, the green LED will turn on, and the power button will be pressed.
   - If the external device is already ON, the WoL request will be ignored.

 ---

 ## Code Overview
 The script performs the following tasks:
-- Connects to the specified Wi-Fi network.
+- Connects to the specified Wi-Fi network (supports static IP or DHCP).
 - Listens for WoL magic packets on UDP port 9.
-- Checks the external device's state using the **device state detection wire**.
+- Checks the external device's state using the device state detection wire.
 - Simulates pressing the power button if the external device is OFF.
-- Verifies the Wi-Fi connection every 10 seconds and reconnects if necessary.
+- Verifies the Wi-Fi connection periodically and reconnects if necessary.
+- Automatically reboots the Pico W after `WIFI_FAILED_ATTEMPTS` (default: 10) failed Wi-Fi connection attempts.
 - Controls the status LEDs to indicate the system state.

 ---

 ## Features to Add
-- UART TX/RX TTL connection to console connection with the device if supported
+- **UART TX/RX TTL Connection**: Console interaction with the device if supported.
+- **Web Interface**:
-  - possible terminal interaction through web page device_ip/terminal for supported devices
+  - Terminal interaction through a web page (e.g., `device_ip/terminal`).
-- device_ip/state status page with useful information
+  - Device status page (e.g., `device_ip/state`).
-- device/poweron & device/poweroff to power on/off device, including x-header authentication
+  - Power on/off functionality (e.g., `device_ip/poweron` and `device_ip/poweroff`) with authentication.
-- send telemetry data for monitoring purposes
+- **Telemetry Data**: Send telemetry data for monitoring purposes.
+- **Dynamic Configuration**: Allow updating settings (e.g., Wi-Fi credentials, static IP) via a web interface or API.
+- **OTA Updates**: Enable over-the-air (OTA) firmware updates for the Pico W.
+- **Multi-Device Support**: Extend the project to support multiple devices with unique MAC addresses.
+- **Energy Monitoring**: Add energy monitoring capabilities to track power consumption of the external device.
+- **Integration with Smart Home Systems**: Add support for integration with platforms like Home Assistant, Alexa, or Google Home.
+- **Enhanced Security**: Implement HTTPS for secure communication and add user authentication for web interfaces.
+- **Customizable LED Patterns**: Allow users to customize LED patterns for different system states.
+- **Logging and Analytics**: Add logging functionality to track system events and analyze performance.

 ---